-Benefits paid to retirees are based on age at retirement, years of service credit, and average compensation in accordance with the above.
 The Organization's funding policy is to contribute the larger of the amount required to fully fund the plan's current liability or the amount necessary to meet the funding requirements, as defined by the IRC.
-Employer contributions totaling \$1,600,000 and \$1,800,000 were made during the years ended September 30, 2022 and 2021, respectively, for the plan.
-Benefits of \$2,926,936 and \$2,240,843 were paid during the years ended September 30, 2022 and 2021, respectively, for the plan.
+Employer contributions totaling \$1,600,000 were made during the year ended September 30, 2022 for the plan.
+No contributions were made during the year ended September 30, 2023.
+Benefits of \$2,945,487 and \$2,926,936 were paid during the years ended September 30, 2022, respectively, for the plan.